 As frontline organizations of the COVID-19 pandemic, you provide care to Floridians most in need.
 FBHA is here to support members with a webpage that includes the latest guidance, best practices, toolkits and policies to assist members during this challenging time.

-- Secretary of Health and Human Services extends the national public health emergency for 90 days.
+- On April 7, the Secretary of Health and Human Services extended the national public health emergency for 90 days.

 - Florida Division of Emergency Management issues Emergency Order DEM Order No. 20-011 revising COVID-19 guidelines for long-term care facilities – Effective October 22, 2020.